HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Experiments

 \subsection{Overall Network Architecture}

-As illustrated in Figure \ref{network}, in the baseline configuration of HSDT, we employed a total of 3 layers of HCSL, each comprising 4 Blocks for alternating forward and backward Continuous Scan.
-Additionally, prior to the modules, a residual connection and feature concatenation from the module output were utilized.
+As illustrated in Figure \ref{network}, in the baseline configuration of HSDT, we employed 3 layers of HCSL, each comprising 4 Blocks for alternating forward and backward Continuous Scan.
+Additionally, before the modules, a residual connection and feature concatenation from the module output were utilized.
 Finally, skip connections were employed to add the initial input of each layer to the overall layer output, ensuring the stability of the denoising pattern.